araqnid/set-aws-sso-credentials/README.md

 ## Tool invocation

-Syntax: `set-sso-credentials [profile-name]`
+Syntax: `set-sso-credentials [profile-name [target-role-arn session-name]]`

 If you run the tool with no arguments, it will simply list the profiles that have an `sso_start_url` associated with them.

 If you provide a profile name, it will get the SSO attributes for that profile and call SSO to get role credentials, and then write a shell fragment to set the role credentials in the environment.

+If you additionally provide a target role ARN and session name, it will use STS to further assume the target role.
+This will typically produce shorter-lived credentials.

 In this directory, run `./gradlew build` to compile the Kotlin and bundle with the libraries into the `dist` directory.